Convent Van Maerlant: Area and usage

-The church serves as the central library of the European Commission, the Directorate-General for Interpretation, the Directorate-General for Education and Culture and the Brussels Office for Infrastructure and Logistics (the Commissions historical archives service).
+The church serves as the central library of the European Commission, the Directorate-General for Interpretation, the Directorate-General for Education and Culture and the Brussels Office for Infrastructure and Logistics (the European Commission's historical archives service).
 The chapel is used as a local chapel and for dialogue between Christian groups in Europe.

 It is located in areas known as the European Quarter and the Leopold Quarter.
-The neighbouring building to the south, built in the late 1980s and also housing Commission offices, is of unusually high quality, out of a desire to help it fit in with its neighbouring gothic church.
+The neighbouring building to the south, built in the late 1980s and also housing European Commission offices, is of unusually high quality, out of a desire to help it fit in with its neighbouring Gothic church.
 Its height was also restricted to that of the convent.

 Further to the south is Leopold Park and the Espace Léopold complex of the European Parliament and the buildings of the Committee of the Regions and Economic and Social Committee.
-To the east is a car park and the Place Jean Rey/Jean Reyplein and to the north is the Justus Lipsius building of the Council of the European Union.
+To the east are modern condominium buildings and the Place Jean Rey/Jean Reyplein and to the north is the Justus Lipsius building of the Council of the European Union.